The Met Office has issued four yellow warnings for snow and ice this week, and has predicted up to 4 inches of snowfall on higher ground.

 Tips for Driving in Fog

 If visibility is below 100 metres, you’re legally allowed to switch on your fog lights, which will help others to see where you are on the road.
-Oh, and make sure you actually know how to switch them on whenever you’re driving a new car!
+Oh, and make sure you actually know how to switch them on when you get a new car!

 Maintain a low, careful speed and keep your distance from the car in front.

-If the fog gets really bad, it can be a good idea to pull over when it’s safe to do so, and wait until the fog has passed.
+If the fog gets really bad, it can be a good idea to pull over when it’s safe to do so, turn your engine off, and wait until the fog has passed.
 With any luck you’ll get to check Facebook for a few minutes and then you’ll be ready to go again.

 Driving in Strong Winds